 Early Childhood Education leaders from across metropolitan Melbourne joined Selmar Early Childhood Education Institute for a half-day panel and networking event on July 29th 2015 at our modern two-level campus in St Kilda.

-Representing a variety of diverse communities, the industry panel comprised 23 directors, assistant directors and educational leaders
+Representing a variety of diverse communities, the child care industry panel comprised 23 directors, assistant directors and educational leaders

 Kicking off with the launch announcement of our new blog, Casey, from Selmar’s Resource Development Team shared our goal for Selmar’s digital presence to become a hub for the ECE industry.